 - Noise buffering, privacy and visual beauty

 - Reduced property taxes when enrolled with Multnomah County

 - Livestock exclusion from streams, which can include wildlife-friendly fencing

-The objective of the Healthy Streams Program on Sauvie Island agricultural land is to improve water quality and reduce invasive plant species, tillage, and livestock use and occurs directly adjacent to waterways, which contributes to erosion and sedimentation.
+The objective of the Healthy Streams Program on Sauvie Island agricultural land is to improve water quality and reduce invasive plant species, tillage, and livestock use that occur directly adjacent to waterways, which contributes to erosion and sedimentation.
 Beyond the Healthy Streams program, we provide technical assistance managing riparian areas.

 - Stemming the loss of land and canal widening caused by erosion

 - Taking up excess nutrients before they enter surface of groundwater